 10 key takeaways on how CFOs are stepping up as a strategic member of the executive team

 - It’s no secret the Six Cs of SaaS Metrics are the fundamental numbers you should be tracking and reporting to your investors and board.
-Yet we hear time and again how many CEOs fail to truly own and run their business the way investors would like to see according to metrics like CMRR, Churn, CAC, CLTV, Cash Flow, and CSS.
+Yet we hear time and again how many CEOs fail to truly own and run their business the way investors would like to see according to SaaS metrics like CMRR, Logo Churn, CAC, CLTV, Cash Flow, and others.

 - These aren’t just vanity metrics built for investors to see.
 Truly understanding your SaaS Metrics - growing your revenue while keeping CAC manageable and figuring out how to keep your customers to reduce churn and increase your LTV – are how you should be running your business.